 Short-term Care Quality

-This nursing home's third most favorable category was short-term care.
-We awarded it a grade of B- in this area.
-This is essentially a middle of the road grade in this area.
-Short-term care grades are typically used to grade a facility's performance with rehabilitation To have good rehabilitation services, nursing homes generally need to offer better levels of highly skilled nursing.
-Skilled nursing includes registered nurses, physical therapists, occupational therapists and other highly skilled individuals.
-Fortunately, it appear that this facility employs registered nurses.
-Not every facility employs these skilled professionals.
-On the other hand, according to the data this nursing home provided, they do not appear to employ physical therapists.
-The last statistic we assessed in this area is the number of patients that returned home from the nursing home.
-We found that just 0 percent of this facility's residents returned home.
+This nursing home's third most favorable area ended up being its short-term care score, where it received a C. Short-term care grades are often used to gauge a facility's performance with rehabilitation To have highly graded rehabilitation services, nursing homes generally need to offer higher levels of highly skilled nursing.
+These types of services include registered nurses, physical therapists, speech therapists and other highly skilled individuals.
+It does not appear that this nursing home provided information about its staffing of registered nurses or physical therapists.
+The last datapoint we considered in this category is the number of residents who ultimately returned home from the nursing home.
+We found that just 0 percent of this facility's patients returned home.

-The next category we scored was nursing.
-We gave this facility a grade of D in our nursing category, making this its least impressive grade.
-When determining a nursing home's nursing rating, we consider the quantity of hours nurses commit to patients as well as the levels of training of those nurses.
-This nursing home provides 0.3 hours of nursing care per resident per day.
+Switching gears to our last area, this facility really did not fare well.
+Due to a very poor grade of F in nursing, this is this facility's weakest grade.
+We analyzed the levels of nurses employed by the facility, in addition to the quantity of time those nurses spent with patients, in calculating our score in this category.
+This nursing home provides 0.2 hours of nursing care per resident per day.
 This is a much lower figure than we are used to seeing.
-Lastly, we also looked at some nursing quality-based metrics in computing our nursing grades.
-This facility fared well in terms of avoiding major falls and pressure ulcers.
-We consider these metrics to be reliable measures of the quality of nursing care.
+Lastly, we also looked at some nursing quality-based metrics in calculating our nursing ratings.
+This place fared well in the area of minimizing its residents' major falls and pressure ulcers.

 Rating Over Time